 “She actually did really well right away, so naturally, this piqued my interest!

 “I was a little nervous the first time I found furniture to flip.
 It was just a small antique entryway table that I painted white, distressed…and it sold in a few hours.

 “From that sale on, I was completely hooked!”

 → Related reading: How to Start a Side Hustle

 What types of furniture do you look for?

-Where are your favorite places to buy furniture to flip?
+Where are your favorite places to find furniture to flip?

-“Most furniture I find on Facebook garage sale pages.
-Sometimes I will look up garage sales to go to, but with 4 kids in tow, it’s just easier to hunt online!”
+“Mostly, I find furniture on Facebook garage sale pages.
+Sometimes I will look up garage sales to go to, but with four kids in tow, it’s just easier to hunt online!”

 How much time do you spend looking for the right pieces?

 “It really depends.
 Generally, it doesn’t take me more than a couple of days to find a cool piece of furniture if I’m really trying, but sometimes there just isn’t anything exciting for sale.
 That’s why it’s a good idea to buy whenever you see a good deal, so you always have inventory.”